jsturtz/CS467_ProjectMidas/Midas/README.md

 1. Training data is split into train and test sets.
 By default, this is 70/30.
 1. The underlying data may be manipulated to conform to requirements of the chosen algorithm.
 This may include categorical/label encoding, normalization, and further imputation.
+1. Training results are stored in a table.
+A record contains a checksum for tha training data, a checksum of the pickled model, the name of the algorithm used, and a confusion matrix.
+Checksums for the training data and the pickled model act as keys for the accessing the raw data and the trained model.
+1. The unique model id is provided to the user.
+This can be used to view the results or access the model for running the model on new data.

 ## Run Model

+New data that matches the dataset in shape and datatypes is provided.

+1. Given a trained model, identified by the unique model id, and new data, the data undergoes the same cleaning process the training data used.
+1. The trained model unpickled and run against the new data.
+1. A table with predictions labeled by index is provided to the user, corresponding to the index order provided by the user.